 Contact Our Nursing Home Attorney to Protect Your Rights

-If you want to speak with a nursing home attorney about your legal rights, or that of a loved one, contact Brown & Brothers for a free consultation.
+If you want to speak with a nursing home attorney about your legal rights, or that of a loved one, contact Brown, Christie & Green for a free consultation.
 Our attorneys are skilled in the areas of nursing home abuse and neglect, as well as medical malpractice.
 We understand the relationship between the long-term care and healthcare industries, which provides you with an abundance of resources.